Click the link below to order frames from your In-Home Try-On

 Most definitely!
-If they have prescription lenses, you can use either your FSA or HSA to pay for your eyeglasses.
+If they have prescription lenses, you can use either your FSA or HSA to pay for your eyeglasses and sunglasses.
 In fact, we might be biased, but we think glasses are the absolute best way to use your FSA/HSA.

 Easy.
 If you have an FSA or HSA card, just enter that card’s information at checkout like you normally would with any other credit card.